5.3 Recursive Data

 nl-link(8,

-5.3.1 Functions to Process Recursive Data
+nl-empty))))5.3.1 Functions to Process Recursive Data

-Let’s try to write a function contains-3
+Let’s try to write a function contains-3, which returns true if

 First, our header: